Private education loans are an alternative/supplemental funding option to help cover the costs of college.

 For example: setting up repayment through an auto-debit process, having an account with that lender (checking, savings, credit card, etc.), meeting GPA or graduation criteria, etc.

 - Most students will require a cosigner in order to obtain the best terms and conditions.
-A cosigner is responsible for repayment of the loan in the event that the primary borrower is unable to repay the loan.
+A cosigner is responsible for the repayment of the loan in the event that the primary borrower is unable to repay the loan.

 - A cosigner release will generally allow for the cosigner to be removed from the loan after a predetermined number of payments are made on time and in full (18 months to 3 years is common).